Jump to a section:

 Many professionals who work in education policy recommend spending at least some time working in a classroom before moving into policy in order to gain a better understanding of the industry.

-- Summer Undergraduate Research Program (SURP): 10-week internship program through Curry where interns work on research focusing on schools, classrooms, and other youth settings.
+- Summer Undergraduate Research Program (SURP): 10-week internship program through the School of Education & Human Development where interns conduct research focusing on schools, classrooms, and other youth settings.

-- Don’t forget to check out education policy classes in Curry and Batten.
+- Don’t forget to check out education policy classes in the School of Education and Batten.

 Applying and Interviewing